-The 2018 Surface Go can be adequate for videoconferencing in general, as long as you’re not using other programs at the same time.
-The 2018 Surface Go CPU isn’t powerful enough for the advanced features like Zoom background replacement without a green screen.
-While headsets are better for any laptop over the internal microphone, there isn’t a problem using the built-in array microphones of the Surface Go for speaking to live groups.
+The 2018 Surface Go is adequate for videoconferencing as long as you’re not using other programs at the same time and are not using HD video.
+The 2018 Surface Go CPU isn’t powerful enough for advanced features like Zoom background replacement.
+While headsets are better for any laptop, the built-in array microphones of the Surface Go and Surface Pro 7 are good for videoconferencing.

-The 2018 Surface Go generally seems to have a great array microphone.
-It is relatively straightforward to dictate a first draft of text using Windows Voice Commands to compose text with the Surface Go.
+The Surface Go generally seems to have a great array microphone.
+It is relatively straightforward to dictate using Windows Voice Commands to compose text with the Surface Go.
 This is accomplished in general by pressing ⊞ Win+h in any application, bringing up a dictation bar.
-Windows voice dictation accuracy is not nearly as good as Android’s voice typing system, but it is OK.
-Especially if it’s been a long day and you just want to close your eyes and let a stream of consciousness flow.
+Windows voice dictation accuracy is OK, but is not nearly as good as Android’s voice typing system.

 The Surface Go can be charged at least in three ways, which we find quite flexible: